Alex-Hanley/Falcon9-Predictive-Landing/README.md

 # Results

 After testing and tuning of the model, I was able to achieve an accuracy of 83% on predicting the success of landings.
 Although it wasn't perfect, for the simplicity of the model, I consider it a huge success.
 While this number is not great in the perspective of multi-million dollar launches (that could contain humans on board in the future!), it is very high considering the randomness of these complex rockets.

+As for the visualized data, here are the conclusions we can reasonably make:
+1. Boosters that were resued had a higher chance of failing to land successfully.
+2. Weirdly enough, legs that had been reused had a much higher change of resulting in a successful landing than new ones.
+3. The payload mass of the rocket and whether the landing was successful are not correlated.

+Though these conclusions are purely from my naked eye, statistical methods couuld defintely be used to determine if there are actual correlations in these conclusions.
+That is for another time though!

 # Thanks